flowingcharts/FlowingCharts/grunt-readme.txt

 1. Install Node from https://nodejs.org/en/

-2. Put the grunt command in your system path, allowing it to be run from any directory To start a command prompt as an administrator
+2. Put the grunt command line module in your system path, allowing it to be run from any directory To start a command prompt as an administrator
 Click Start
 In the Start Search box, type cmd, and then press CTRL+SHIFT+ENTER.
 > npm install -g grunt-cli

-3. Add the following files to the root directory of your project package.json gruntfile.js

 4. Install project dependencies with npm install
 Open command prompt in the root directory of your project (shift + right click > Open command window here)